anbox-cloud/discourse-docs/exp/ams.md

-The Anbox Management Service (AMS) sits at the heart of Anbox Cloud and handles all aspects of the application and container life cycle.
-It is responsible for managing containers, applications, addons, updates and more, while simultaneously ensuring high density, performance and fast container startup times.
+The Anbox Management Service (AMS) sits at the heart of Anbox Cloud and handles all aspects of the application and instance life cycle.
+It is responsible for managing instances, applications, addons, updates and more, while simultaneously ensuring high density, performance and fast startup times.

 ## Interacting with AMS
 AMS is usually managed through the command line interface, the Anbox Management Client (AMC), which can run either on the same machine as AMS or on a remote machine.